nanobox-io/nanobox-docs/source/cli/sim/console.html.md

 ---
 title: sim console
+description: The 'sim console' command opens an interactive console inside a component running in your local simulated-production environment.
 ---

-The `sim console` command opens an interactive terminal inside a component running in your sim environment.
+The `sim console` command opens an interactive console inside a component running in your sim environment.

 ### Usage
 ```bash